mkjung99/pyc3dserver/README.md

 C3Dserver x64 edition (for Windows x64 platforms) installation: https://www.c3dserver.com/

 ## Usage
-Most of numerical inputs and outputs using PyC3Dserver will be in the form of NumPy arrays.
-So it is recommended to import NumPy as well.
+Most of numerical inputs and outputs for PyC3Dserver will be in the form of NumPy arrays.
+So let's import NumPy module.
 ```python
 import numpy as np
 ```